Belagir/lisilisk/README.md

 When instancing a model, creating a light or a camera, the user should be given an instance handle that can act on the corresponding data (transforms, colors etc.) through a dedicated set of functions.

-### Tweens
+### Tweens & timers

-Give the engine tweening capabilities.
-There is still questions about tweening uniforms ?
+Give the engine tweening capabilities, as well as timers.
+There is still questions about tweening uniforms tho ?

 ### Transforms hierarchy